What are the Comm/Caps?

 The DLF Comm/Cap Award winner (person or group) will receive a $1000 prize, one free Forum registration, and some level of assistance toward travel expenses to make it possible for a representative to accept the award certificate in person at the DLF Forum event at which they will be honored.

-Nominations for the 2018 DLF Comm/Caps will open soon!
+Nominations for the 2018 DLF Comm/Caps are closed.
+Voting will open soon!
 Check back for the full list of nominees.

 Past winners + nominees: